UBC-MDS/picfixPy/README.md

 - magick package in R offers an overwhelming amount of functionality, we want to offer a light-weight, extremely easy to use alternative to the magick package in R, allow users to quickly touch up and enhance their images without defaulting to these cumbersome library.

-General idea: these full blown libraries can be heavy weight, we just want to quickly touch up and fix up an image in the IDE without exiting the IDE.